CynthiaKiconco/HotelRoomReservationSystem-Group10/README.md

 # Project Description
 ## 1. Models
-The five models used are customer, room type, room, reservation and payments.

-The customer model represents a guest or customer in the system with fields first_name, last_name and email.
+1. The customer model represents a guest or customer in the system with fields first_name, last_name and email.
 The customer model is connected to the Reservation model where a customer can have multiple reservations.

-The roomtype model represents the different types of rooms available in the hotel e.g., single, double and suite, with fields type_name and description.
+2. The roomtype model represents the different types of rooms available in the hotel e.g., single, double and suite, with fields type_name and description.
 The RoomType model is connected to the Room model, where each room type has a specific price, room number, availability, etc.

-The room model represents a specific room in the hotel with fields room_number, room_type, price_per_night and is_available.
+3. The room model represents a specific room in the hotel with fields room_number, room_type, price_per_night and is_available.
 The Room model is connected to the RoomType model, where each room is of a specific type.
 It also relates to Reservation, where a room can have multiple reservations.

-The reservation model represents a booking made by a customer for a specific room with fields customer, room, check_in and check_out.
+4. The reservation model represents a booking made by a customer for a specific room with fields customer, room, check_in and check_out.
 The reservation model is connected to both Customer and Room models, indicating which customer booked which room.
 It also has a one-to-one relationship with the payment model, where each reservation has a corresponding payment.

-The payment model represents the payment details for a reservation with fields reservation, amount, payment_date and status.
+5. The payment model represents the payment details for a reservation with fields reservation, amount, payment_date and status.
 The payment model is connected to the reservation model where each reservation has one corresponding payment.

 ## 2. Views/viewSets
-CustomerViewSet: manages the CRUD operations for the Customer model and allows actions like listing all customers, retrieving a specific customer, creating a new customer, updating customer details, and deleting a customer.
+1. CustomerViewSet: manages the CRUD operations for the Customer model and allows actions like listing all customers, retrieving a specific customer, creating a new customer, updating customer details, and deleting a customer.

-RoomTypeViewSet: handles CRUD operations for the RoomType model and enables the management of room types available in the hotel.
+2. RoomTypeViewSet: handles CRUD operations for the RoomType model and enables the management of room types available in the hotel.

-RoomViewSet: manages the CRUD operations for the Room model and provides functionality to list, create, update, and delete room entries, as well as check room availability.
+3. RoomViewSet: manages the CRUD operations for the Room model and provides functionality to list, create, update, and delete room entries, as well as check room availability.

-ReservationViewSet: handles the CRUD operations for the Reservation model and supports creating, updating, and managing reservations made by customers.
+4. ReservationViewSet: handles the CRUD operations for the Reservation model and supports creating, updating, and managing reservations made by customers.

-PaymentViewSet: manages the CRUD operations for the Payment model and allows actions related to handling payment details associated with reservations.
+5. PaymentViewSet: manages the CRUD operations for the Payment model and allows actions related to handling payment details associated with reservations.

-## 3. Serialziers
+## 3. Serializers
-CustomerSerializer: serializes the Customer model and ensures that each customer has a unique email address.
+1. CustomerSerializer: serializes the Customer model and ensures that each customer has a unique email address.

-RoomTypeSerializer: serializes the RoomType model.
+2. RoomTypeSerializer: serializes the RoomType model.
 Here, no special validation rules were needed.

-RoomSerializer: serializes the Room model and includes a validation rule to ensure that room_number is unique.
+3. RoomSerializer: serializes the Room model and includes a validation rule to ensure that room_number is unique.

-ReservationSerializer: serializes the Reservation model and implements validation to check that the check_in date is before the check_out date.
+4. ReservationSerializer: serializes the Reservation model and implements validation to check that the check_in date is before the check_out date.

-PaymentSerializer: serializes the Payment model, validates that the payment amount matches the cost of the reservation and checks that a payment is not associated with an already completed reservation.
+5. PaymentSerializer: serializes the Payment model, validates that the payment amount matches the cost of the reservation and checks that a payment is not associated with an already completed reservation.

 ## 4. URLs
-Each URL pattern serves the purpose of directing HTTP requests to the correct viewset, ensuring that the appropriate model's data is handled according to the requested action (e.g., retrieve,create,update,delete), as below

-router.register(r'customers', CustomerViewSet): Routes requests like /api/customers/ to the CustomerViewSet.
+1. router.register(r'customers', CustomerViewSet): Routes requests like /api/customers/ to the CustomerViewSet.

-router.register(r'roomtypes', RoomTypeViewSet): Routes requests like /api/roomtypes/ to the RoomTypeViewSet.
+2. router.register(r'roomtypes', RoomTypeViewSet): Routes requests like /api/roomtypes/ to the RoomTypeViewSet.

-router.register(r'rooms', RoomViewSet): Routes requests like /api/rooms/ to the RoomViewSet.
+3. router.register(r'rooms', RoomViewSet): Routes requests like /api/rooms/ to the RoomViewSet.

-router.register(r'reservations', ReservationViewSet): Routes requests like /api/reservations/ to the ReservationViewSet.
+4. router.register(r'reservations', ReservationViewSet): Routes requests like /api/reservations/ to the ReservationViewSet.

-router.register(r'payments', PaymentViewSet): Routes requests like /api/payments/ to the PaymentViewSet.
+5. router.register(r'payments', PaymentViewSet): Routes requests like /api/payments/ to the PaymentViewSet.

 # Testing
 We tested the end points manually using Postman covering the HTTP methods, GET, POST, PUT and DELETE as below;